Training with Elite Dog Training

 Force-free does not mean 'no rules' or 'permissive' but instead means understanding a dogs needs and communicating in a harmonious confident way to build a relationship with trust.

 Along with a small team, we work with dogs and live with dogs on a daily basis.
-In my previous job I'd often spend my days walking and controlling groups of dogs consisting of 15 or more dogs at a time with a small group of assistant handlers.
-Each dog had very specific individual needs and allot of work went into ensuring every dog had a fulfilling and safe walk.
-We do not use force to get the dogs to behave, they enjoy being a part of our group without fear and through our work have learnt to enjoy training.
+In 2008 I started up a large, successful dog walking, dog day care and pet sitting business.
+My days were filled with walking and training both small and large groups of dogs with my reliable team of assistant handlers.
+Each dog had very specific individual needs and allot of work went into ensuring every dog had a fulfilling and safe experience.
+We do not use force to get the dogs to what we want.
+They enjoy being a part of our group without fear or intimidation and enjoy training sessions.
 Dogs of any age and breed are welcome.
-Often, help sheets will be provided for clients to help them through their training journey.
+Help sheets will often be provided for clients to help them through their training journey.

-We do not use: Prong collars, electric shock collars (e-collars) or other unnecessary tools or methods of training that involve force, fear or avoidance.
+At Elite Dog Training we do not use: Prong collars, electric shock collars (e-collars), choke chains or other unnecessary tools or methods of training that involve force, fear or avoidance.
 Our trainers do not work under the 'alpha' myth.
-Our aim is to work with owners to meet their requirements as much as possible while maintaining a friendly and enjoyable training environment, free from judgement.
-We're always more than happy to work with owners that have until now used aversive training methods and equipment to attempt to control their dogs.
+Our aim is to work with owners to meet their requirements as much as possible while maintaining a friendly and enjoyable training environment.
+We are always more than happy to work with owners that have until now used aversive training methods and equipment.
 At some point in all of our team's training lives/careers we have been exposed to the use of such equipment and methods but educated ourselves to know that they are not only unnecessary but detrimental.

 Are some problems not able to be sorted through dog training?